liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-widget-pages/02-creating-widget-pages-from-templates.markdown

 6. Click *Save*.

-You are immediately taken to the editing page for the template.
+The editing page for the template appears.
 You can add widgets to the page or access page configuration now.
 The changes you make are instantly applied to the template.

-After you leave this screen, to edit the page template:
+If you want to edit the template again,

 1. Go back to the *Page Templates* tab.